evilchili/poetry-slam/README.md

 poetry-slam expects your package python source in `src/` and your tests in `test/`.

-You'll probably want this configuration in your pyproject.toml, but poetry-slam won't do this for you:
+You'll probably want this configuration in your `pyproject.toml`, but poetry-slam won't do this for you:

 ```toml
 packages = [